PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/face_recognition.en.md

     )
 ```

-If you want to use the face recognition production line on more types of hardware, please refer to [PaddleX Multi-Hardware Usage Guide](../../../other_devices_support/multi_devices_use_guide.en.md).
+If you want to use the face recognition pipeline on more types of hardware, please refer to [PaddleX Multi-Hardware Usage Guide](../../../other_devices_support/multi_devices_use_guide.en.md).